 From April 2013 local authorities became responsible for setting up their own local Council Tax Reduction Schemes (CTR) for working age people.
 The Government also reduced the amount of funding given to Councils to pay for the schemes in 2013/14.

 Since 2014/15 the amount of grant received from Government to pay for CTR has been included within the general grant (Revenue Support Grant) we receive.
-The amount of this grant has been significantly reduced each year and therefore there is less money available to meet the costs of CTR as well as significantly reduced resources to pay for all Council services.
+The amount of this grant has been significantly reduced each year.
+Therefore there is less money available to meet the costs of CTR.
+As well as significantly reduced resources to pay for all Council services.

-The Council has had overall on-going government grant reductions of some £40m since 2011/12 to date as well as having to accommodate inflation and other cost increases of a further £43m, requiring the Council to make total savings of £68m with the balance being made up from increases in Council Tax of £15m.
+The Council has had overall on-going government grant reductions of some £40m since 2011/12 to date.
+As well as having to accommodate inflation and other cost increases of a further £43m.
+This required the Council to make total savings of £68m with the balance being made up from increases in Council Tax of £15m.

-The council accepted the Government’s 4 year settlement offer on October 2016 which provides some certainty over future Government funding although the funding reductions remain significant and challenging.
+The council accepted the Government’s 4 year settlement offer on October 2016.Which provided some certainty over future Government funding.
+Although the funding reductions remain significant and challenging.
 It is estimated that savings of £19m will need to be found over the next three year.
 Including £6m due to Government grant reductions, making it increasingly difficult for the council to maintain services except for those relating to its statutory duties.

-For 2018/19 the Council had a projected revenue budget gap of some £7.5m.
+For 2018/19 the Council had a projected revenue budget gap of £7.5m.
 The Isle of Wight Council collects Council Tax in relation to the Isle of Wight Council, the Hampshire Police and Crime Commissioner and Town and Parish Councils.
 Each receives a percentage of the overall Council Tax that we collect.